BoostGSoC17/data_frame/README.md

 data_frame is a matrix-like structure where the columns are accessible through string headers and are allowed to have different data types.

 Library is *header only*.
-The current version (v1.0) of the library supports 16 data types and used the boost.variant and boost::numeric::ublas::vector to store the column of a data_frame.
+The current version (v1.0) of the library supports 16 data types and uses the boost.variant and boost::numeric::ublas::vector to store the column of a data_frame.
 It will be extended to support more data and vector types.

 **Features Supported:**
 - column subsetting.